 charge or commission payable in converting that payment into sterling.

-29. (1) Any payment made under or by the Fund, the Eileen Trust, MFET Limited, the Skipton Fund, the Caxton Foundation, the Scottish Infected Blood Support Scheme, an approved blood scheme, the London Emergencies Trust, the We Love Manchester Emergency Fund, The Grenfell Tower support payment, an historical child abuse payment, a Windrush payment, a Post Office compensation payment or a vaccine damage payment; the London Bombings Relief Charitable FundThe National Emergencies Trust, the Victims of Overseas Terrorism Compensation Scheme;
+29. (1) Any payment made under or by the Fund, the Eileen Trust, MFET Limited, the Skipton Fund, the Caxton Foundation, the Scottish Infected Blood Support Scheme, an approved blood scheme, the London Emergencies Trust, the We Love Manchester Emergency Fund, The Grenfell Tower support payment, an historical child abuse payment, a Windrush payment, a Post Office compensation payment or a vaccine damage payment; the London Bombings Relief Charitable Fund, The National Emergencies Trust, the Victims of Overseas Terrorism Compensation Scheme;

 (2) Any Post Office compensation payment.